 In addition, each year, outside experts are brought in to various Board meetings for continuing education on topics related to the Corporation and the industries within which it operates.
-In November 2017, the Board of Directors conducted education sessions focused on the automotive and industrial sectors and outlook for such, as well as bringing in an economic expert who presented valuable information discussing matters of interest to the Company.
-In addition, the Company had an expert present a high-tech perspective on the automotive industry.
-Directors were also provided with information sessions on the electric vehicle market and advancing technologies in the automotive sector and an in-depth overview of the agricultural sector.
+In November 2018, the Board of Directors conducted education sessions focused on the automotive, medical and industrial sectors and outlook for such, as well as bringing in an economic expert who presented valuable information discussing matters of interest to the Company.
+In addition, the Company had an expert provide a high-tech additive and 3D printing technologies presentation as an education session on products available for the Linamar supply chain.
 All Directors were present for these education sessions.
 Monies are also set aside for Directors to attend conferences and seminars, as they deem appropriate to further their knowledge and ability to carry out their responsibilities.
 The Company also pays for industry publication subscriptions for the Independent Directors to keep abreast of auto sector trends.

-Training provided in 2017 Director attendance Automotive industry outlook education session 100% Agricultural sector/industry outlook education session 100% High technology AI/ML education session 100% Economic outlook education session 100% European market assessment session 100%
+Training provided in 2018 Director attendance Automotive industry outlook education session 100% Additive and 3D Printing education session 100% Medical Device and Imaging education session 100% Economic outlook education session 100%